evhub/rabbit/README.md

 #### Rabbits Have Bools

-In addition to basic mathematical operators, Rabbit also features basic conditional operators, used most commonly in conditionals.
+In addition to basic mathematical operators, Rabbit also features basic boolean operators, used most commonly in conditionals.
 Rabbit's conditionals use two symbols each with their own, well-defined, independent function, that when put together, allow the formation of conditions.
 Within them, logical, inequality, and equality operators can all be used.
 All of these symbols have higher precedence than mathematical operators, as well as themselves having a precedence of their own.

 The basic syntax for conditionals is:
 ```